 Exact figures in relation to this are slightly hampered by the fact that it is illegal for the French state as an entity to compile statistics when it comes to race and ethnicity.
 Data in relation to this is therefore supplied by independent agencies such as INED and INSEE.

 What is clear however is that France’s population is growing quite significantly.
-Already twentieth in the global list, that large discrepancy in the birth and death rate shows no signs of narrowing and as such, it will be fascinating to see the results from the next national census.
+The large discrepancy in the birth and death rate shows no signs of narrowing and as such, it will be fascinating to see the results from the next national census.